-The farm is usually closed from late December until early February, and open the rest of the year Tuesdays to Sundays from noon to 4:30 pm.
+The farm is usually closed from late December until early February.
+It’s open the rest of the year on Tuesdays to Sundays from noon to 4:30 pm.
 The farm is closed on Mondays and Remembrance Day.
 Admission is by donation.

 Events at Stewart Farm

 Best times to visit historic Stewart Farm include any sunny day in the warmer months when combined with a trip to Crescent Beach or White Rock, and during any of the following special events, all of which are admission by donation.

 - Family Day – pioneer games, tours of the historic house and craft activities on Family Day on the third Monday in February.

 - Royal Victorian Party – on the Sunday of the Victoria Day statutory holiday long weekend in May.

 - Father’s Day Open House – on Father’s Day every year.
 Activities typically include toy train displays, miniature train rides, sack races and lemonade.
 Admission is free.